jswaff/prophet/README.md

 The search is still single threaded.
 That is actually a regression of sorts; Prophet 2 was SMP capable (using Young Brothers Wait), but it will come.
 I just choose to focus on the eval for a bit first.

-You can see the full backlog here: https://trello.com/b/dhcOEaCO/chess4j-board .
+You can see the combined Prophet / chess4j backlog here: https://trello.com/b/dhcOEaCO/chess4j-board .